llovelock/hello-world/README.md

 Hi World

-Is the coofee ready yet?
+Is the coffee ready yet?